nuprl/MultiPL-T/README.md

 2. We use MultiPL-E to generate completions.
    - [code](https://github.com/nuprl/MultiPL-T/tree/main/multipl_e_target_adaptor)
    - The output is a directory of `*.json.gz` files on disk.
-We do not upload these, but they are archived on the Northeastern Discovery Cluster.
+We do not upload these, but they are archived on the Northeastern Discovery Cluster in the directory `/work/arjunguha-research-group/projects/MultiPL-T`.
 3. We post-process the MultiPL-E results into the MultiPL-T fine-tuning datasets.
    - [code](https://github.com/nuprl/MultiPL-T/tree/main/target_lang_postprocessing)
    - [MultiPL-T datasets](https://huggingface.co/datasets/nuprl/MultiPL-T)